julijanna/FE_LandingPage/README.md

 `index.html` is the main website, containing whole html code.
 `js` folder includes JavaScript files.
 `css` folder includes a css stylesheet.

+## Technology

+This website is written in HTML, CSS and vanilla JavaScript.

+## Author

+Malgorzata Becker